alexg9997/demo-repo/README.md

 # demo-repo

-Thos is the demo-repo for qa software technologiesh may 2023
+This is the demo-repo for QA Software Technologiesh May 2023